-Cooling Forced Air At 150 watts plate dissipation, a minimum flow of 5.6 cubic feet of air per minute must be passed through the anode cooler.
+Cooling At 150 watts plate dissipation, a minimum flow of 5.6 cubic feet of air per minute must be passed through the anode cooler.
 The pressure drop across the cooler at this flow equals 0.26 inches of water.
-Forced-air cooling of the base terminal assembly must be provided even though heater alone is on tube during standby conditions.
-In no case should the temperature of the metal-to-glass seals or the core of the anode cooler exceed 150° C. Anote the cooler of the anode cooler exceed 150° C. Forced Air Mounting position -Maximum Overall Dimensions --Any
+Forced air cooling of the base terminal assembly must be provided even though heater alone is on tube during standby conditions.
+In no case should the temperature of the metal-to-glass seals or the core of the anode cooler exceed 150° C. Anote the temperature of the metal-to-glass seals or the core of the anode cooler exceed 150° C. Any Mounting position Maximum Overall Dimensions -25/2 inches